0xDBFB7/ionprinter/documents/log/construction.md

 ![second_pulldown](../../data/second_pulldown.png)

-Some discussion on the Vacuum Hackers discord led me to believe that the pump was almost definitely going to fly away, what with the minimal clamping force provided
+Some discussion on the Vacuum Hackers discord led me to believe that the pump was almost definitely going to fly away, what with the minimal clamping force provided.

 Printed out a 122mm bolt circle, disassembled everything, drilled three holes into the table, and re-assembled everything.
 The pump is now very rigidly affixed via the M6 bolt pattern on the bottom.